kavia-common/note-summary-app-28396-28405/notes_frontend/README.md

 This command uses Vite to fire up a local server, with Hot Reloading support.
 Visit the provided link in your web browser to see the App in action.

+Notes:
+- If port 3000 is in use, Vite will start on the next available port (e.g., 3001).
+Check the terminal output for the actual URL.
+- Public assets live under public/assets and are referenced without the public/ prefix (e.g., src="assets/logo.svg").

 #### Build the App for production

 Create an optimized and minified version of your App: